-Study Setting

-To address the qualitative research question, “How do students experience the NSLP?” twenty middle school students who qualified for the NSLP wand who were enrolled in sixth to eighth grade were recruited for semi-structured interviews.
+To address the qualitative research question, “How do students experience the NSLP?” twenty middle school students who qualified for the NSLP and who were enrolled in sixth to eighth grade were recruited for semi-structured interviews.
 These interviews were grounded in the student experience in the NSLP.
-The questions focused on student eating habits at home and the students’ choices in the school cafeteria to interoperate if these eating habits at home were translating to the school cafeteria.
-SCT would suggest that students may be selecting and consuming foods that are closely related to the foods that they are consuming or observing being eaten at home (Bandura, 2001).
-The researcher sought to better understand, through qualitative interviews, what students were eating at home and if there were any positive association to what they are eating in the cafeteria.
+The questions focused on student eating habits at home and the students’ choices in the school cafeteria as a way to interoperate if the students eating habits at home were translating to the school cafeteria.
+The SCT would suggest that students may be selecting and consuming foods that are closely related to the foods that they are consuming or observing being eaten at home (Bandura, 2001).
+The researcher sought to understand, through qualitative interviews, what students were eating at home and if there were any positive association to what they are eating in the cafeteria.

-The qualitative interviews were also used to help explain the quantitative data that were collected.
+The qualitative interviews were also used to help explain the quantitative data that was collected.
 The researcher in the quantitative study, using a real-time innovative data approach, was able to more accurately capture what nutritional content students were selecting and ultimately consuming during lunch.
-The researcher found during the quantitative study that 93% of all lunch selections included either pizza, hamburger/cheeseburger, nachos, or chicken tenders.
-Also, only 5% of lunches included consumed vegetables, and only 16% fruit.
-The qualitative interviews with students sought to explain the student perspective of why these results may exist and asked specific questions around the consumption of school lunches to help better explain the differing intake of the nutrient-denser foods such as vegetable and fruit options.
+The researcher found during the quantitative study that 93% of all lunch selections included either pizza, a hamburger/cheeseburger, nachos, or chicken tenders.
+In addition, only 5% of lunches included consumed vegetables, and only 16% of lunches included consumed fruit.
+The qualitative interviews with students sought to explain the student perspective of why these results may exist and asked students targeted questions surrounding the consumption of school lunches to help better explain the differing intake of the more nutrient-dense foods such as the vegetable and fruit options.

 Participant Recruitment